-Function Required parameters Soft key Page POINTS Coordinates of any three points in the plane to be tilted POINTS 322 RELATIV Single, incrementally effective spatial angle REL.
+Function Required parameters Soft key Page POINTS Coordinates of any three points in the plane to be tilted POINTS 326 RELATIV Single, incrementally effective spatial angle REL.
 SPA.
-324 AXIAL Up to three absolute or incremental axis angles A,B,C AXIAL 325 RESET Reset the PLANE function RESET 314 The parameter definition of separated into two parts: The geometric definition is different for each of th functions.
-The positioning behavior which is independent of identical for all PLANE furthe positioning behavior page 327 of the plane, e available PL of the PLANI the plane def nctions, See which ANE function, inition and is "Specifying $\Rightarrow$ The actual-position-capture with an active tilted working g plane.
+328 AXIAL Up to three absolute or incremental axis angles A,B,C AXIAL 329 RESET Reset the PLANE function RESET 318

+The parameter definition of the PLANE function is separated into two parts:

+- The geometric definition of the plane, which is different for each of the available PLANE functions. - The positioning behavior of the PLANE function, which is independent of the plane definition and is identical for all PLANE functions, See "Specifying the positioning behavior of the PLANE function", page 331

+The actual-position-capture function is not possible with an active tilted working plane.